Son of Flubber: Cast

 This is a film in which Ed Wynn and his son Keenan Wynn appear together.
 They also each appeared in The Absent Minded Professor.
+Walt Disney's grandson Christopher Miller cameos as Baby Walter.

 Production

 Plans to make a sequel to The Absent-Minded Professor were announced in November 1961.
 According to Walt Disney's daughter, her father (who abhorred sequels) made the film only because there were unused gags from The Absent-Minded Professor.

-The scene, where the Professor makes it rain into Shelby's car, causing the accident with a police car, is very similar to the scene in The Absent-Minded Professor, where the Professor repeatedly jumps on top of Shelby's car, honking his Model T horn, causing an accident with the same police car.
+The scene where the Professor makes it rain into Shelby's car, causing the accident with a police car, is very similar to the scene in The Absent-Minded Professor, where the Professor repeatedly jumps on top of Shelby's car, causing an accident with the same police car.

-The football game was filmed on a field constructed in a studio, with players suspended by wires.
+The football game was filmed on a field constructed on the Disney studio soundstage, with players suspended by wires.
+This was necessary because of the special effects involved.
+The opposing team was made up of professional football players.

 Medfield College, which was also the setting for the earlier film The Absent-Minded Professor, was later used for Disney's Dexter Riley trilogy: The Computer Wore Tennis Shoes (1969), Now You See Him, Now You Don't (1972), and The Strongest Man in the World (1975), with all three starring Kurt Russell and Cesar Romero.

 Keenan Wynn would play a version of Alonzo Hawk once more, in Herbie Rides Again (1974), where his middle initial inexplicably changes from P to A.